yhan/payment.gateway.checkout.com/README.md

 For a Payment Gateway, what is important is:
 - High availability
 - Throughput
+- Low latency
 - Scalability

-I have done in solution some throughput test, when IGenerateBankPaymentId is configured as `NoDelay`, performances in Performance.xlsx.
+I have done in solution some throughput and latency tests, when IGenerateBankPaymentId is configured as `NoDelay`, performances in Performance.xlsx.

 For read payments, 93100 parallel requests seem to be the limit of the system.
 We can configure proper max limit parallel calls to kestrel.
 ```csharp